Library Instruction Calendar

 At SAIT, Embedded Librarian activities emphasize integrated instruction with students (small group interactive sessions, full-class lectures) over a full or partial semester.
 Embedded librarianship is recommended for classes where students will be completing larger research projects, as there has been a demonstrated benefit to student's confidence and research skills through this approach to instruction.
 The librarian may provide instruction to the entire class in the form of sequential or co-taught instruction in classes; online postings, live chats or video tutorials; as well as through individualized research and citation assistance to your students.

 Librarians are available for one-on-one research consultations for students, faculty and staff.
-To request a research consultation, use our research request form.
+You can check availability and Request a Consultation online.